openactive/openactive-test-suite/CONTRIBUTING.md

 Use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
 This makes our commit history easy to understand by humans and by automated tools.

+When code is committed, the documentation generator is automatically run.
+This process uses a pre-commit hook using [husky](https://github.com/typicode/husky).

 ## Reference Implementation

 The OpenActive Test Suite is developed against a reference implementation, [OpenActive.Server.NET](https://github.com/openactive/OpenActive.Server.NET/).